 If your site has a Products Page, a shopping cart button displays in the top-right corner of all pages after a customer adds a product to their cart.
 In Pacific, you can style the button's colors.

 - Add at least one product to your cart so the cart button appears.

-- In the Style Editor, use the Cart Button Background Color and Cart Button Font Color tweaks to style the button.
+- In Site Styles, use the Cart Button Background Color and Cart Button Font Color tweaks to style the button.